 Peanut cactus (Chamaecereus silvestrii or Echinopsis chamaecereus) is a low-growing, cylindrical cactus that reaches about 1 foot in height.
 Its vase-shaped bright red blooms appear in the spring through early summer.
 It prefers shallow containers and grows well in rock gardens and xeriscapes.
 Offsets (pups) drop off and are easy to propagate.

 Prickly Pear Cactus

-Features: Yellow flowers are 4 inches.
-Identifiable by its fruits (also known as tunas), which are red or yellow and highly decorative.
+Prickly pear cactus (Optunia ficus Indica) also may be known as barbary fig, mission cactus, or tuna cactus.
+Its yellow flowers are about 4 inches in size, and the cactus is easily identifiable by its fruits (also known as tunas), which are red or yellow and highly decorative.

 Rat Tail Cactus

 Rat tail cactus (Aporocactus flagelliformis or Disocactus flagelliformis) typically grows 3 to 5 feet long.
 It produces beautiful bright pink, tubular flowers in the spring.
 It is best grown as a hanging plant and likes afternoon shade.
 Consider displaying it on a porch, covered patio, or tree branch.